Bridekirk: Governance

+Bridekirk is part of the Penrith and Solway constituency for the UK Parliament.

-For Local Government purposes it's in the Broughton St Bridget's electoral ward of Allerdale Borough Council.
-This ward stretches north to Bridekirk with a total population at the 2011 Census of 4,178.
-Bridekirk is part of the Dearham and Broughton Ward of Cumbria County Council.
+For Local Government purposes it's in the Cumberland unitary authority area.

+It was previously part of the Broughton St Bridget's electoral ward of Allerdale Borough Council.
+This ward stretched north to Bridekirk with a total population at the 2011 Census of 4,178.
+Bridekirk was part of the Dearham and Broughton Ward of Cumbria County Council.

 Bridekirk Parish Council meets once a month in Bridekirk Dovenby School, normally on the second Thursday of the month at 7:30 pm, with the MP for Workington, the Cumbria County Councillor and the Allerdale Borough Councillors invited and attending when possible.
 However, the Parish Council has its own Councillors most of whom always attend the meetings.

 Proceedings of meetings are available on the Parish Council website.

 Transport

 Within the Bridekirk area the only public transport was a bus service, but recent budget cuts have led to this being discontinued.
 Buses still run past Dovenby on the main road, and near to Bridekirk on the main Carlisle road.

 The nearest main road is the A595 which goes directly north-east to Carlisle, approximately 24.7 mi from Bridekirk.
 For a public transport route, there is a bus route from Cockermouth to Maryport and then it takes approximately 45 minutes for the old Maryport and Carlisle Railway route to get from Maryport to Carlisle.